Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

   <summary>Data Flow Graph</summary>

 ## Data Flow Graph
 The AI Engine subgraphs described above are further stitched together with the CFR PL kernels to make the high-level `tx_chain200MHz` graph definition.
 This is the overall data-flow graph specification which is compiled by the AI Engine compiler.
-Review [AI Engine Programming Section in the AI Engine Documentation](#ai-engine-documentation) for an introduction to ADF graphs.
+Review [AI Engine Programming Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/ai_engine_programming.html#mes1509388302139) for an introduction to ADF graphs.

 The `tx_chain.h` provides the overall graph definition of the design.
 In addition, `tx_chain.cpp` instantiates the `tx_chain` graph object and uses the Run Time Graph Control API to control and update the graph execution on a virtual platform.
 This section describes the `tx_chain.h` graph definition, `tx_chain.cpp` (graph execution), and some of the unique AI Engine compiler options used.

 ### TX Chain Graph Class (`tx_chain.h`)
 The TX Chain graph class is defined in the header file (`tx_chain.h`).
-It must include the Adaptive Data Flow (ADF) library, `tx_subsystem.h`, and `tx_chain_kernels.h`.
+It must include the adaptive data flow (ADF) library, `tx_subsystem.h`, and `tx_chain_kernels.h`.
 The `tx_subsystem.h` defines the user-defined AI Engine subgraphs (`interp_chain`, `mixer_subsystem`, and `dpd_upsampler8by5_up2`).
 The `tx_chain_kernels.h` contains the CFR PL kernel prototypes and the user-defined AI Engine kernel `mixer_2out` prototype.

 ```C++
 #include <adf.h>